 tourism, health and agriculture, have sought bankruptcy

 protection in past weeks in a remarkable fall from grace of one

 of Europe's most prominent business clans.

-The bank's new management - put in place by the central bank
+Notably, the bank's new management - put in place by the

-as a result of the Espirito Santo turmoil - has said it had
+central bank as a result of the Espirito Santo turmoil - said it

 companies as late as June.
 Management said it suspected illegal

 behaviour had taken place at the lender.